bugsbunny8/bugsbunny8.github.com/index.md

 # Self Introduction

-A Tech Fans Blogging and pages, for tech records & discussion.
+A tech fans blogging and pages, for tech records & discussion.

 If u are interested, please check [In detail](introduction.html)